gaphor/gaphor/docs/getting_started.md

 ### Copy and Paste

-As stated before, Gaphor is a modeling environent.
+As stated before, Gaphor is a modeling environment.
 This means that every _item_ in a diagram is backed by a _model element_ found in the model browser.
 This means that you can show the same _model element_ in different diagrams.